elatov/elatov.github.io/_posts/2017-10-05-migrating-mariadb-to-docker.md

     Phase 6/6: Running 'FLUSH PRIVILEGES'
     OK

-The update looked good by the above errors were still bothering me, so I ran into [this](http://dba.stackexchange.com/questions/139917/getting-innodb-internal-errors-on-every-query-run) site.
+The update looked good but the above errors were still bothering me, so I ran into [this](http://dba.stackexchange.com/questions/139917/getting-innodb-internal-errors-on-every-query-run) site.
 It sounds like we can just export and import the **mysql** db to fix it.
 So I did that:

     <> mysqldump -u root -p --events --quick --single-transaction mysql > mysql-dump.sql
     Enter password: